SaschaWillems/Vulkan/README.md

 The examples are build against **API Version 1.0.3** and support **implementations starting with 1.0.1**.
 This ensures that beta drivers not updated to the most recent API-Version can run the examples.

+## Additional documentation

+Additional documentation for several base classes and functionality (e.g. the swap chain) can be found [in this directory](./documentation/additionaldocs.md).

 ## Examples

 ## [Triangle](triangle/)